ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/linux_warmup/docs/linux_warmup.md

 ## Overview
-The project contains two subparts.
+The project contains two parts,

-In part 1, you will write shell scripts to accomplish simple tasks.
-Understanding some basic shell commands (cd, cp, ...) and concepts (redirection, pipe ...) might be helpful.
+- In part 1, you will learn basic commands (cd, cp, ...) and concepts (redirection, pipe, ...) of shell.

-In part 2, you will practice with Linux C programming environment (gcc compiler, gdb debugger, text editors).
+- In part 2, you will practice with Linux C programming environment (gcc compiler, gdb debugger, text editors).

-Finally, you can try some advanced text processing tools in bonus problems.

 ## Readings